xiaoylu/leetcode_category/Cplusplus/Readme.md

 }
 ```
 The parameterised constructor of base class can NOT be called in default constructor of the derived class.

+And objects are always destroyed in reverse order of their creation.

 Copy constructor
 ---